Blog · Analysis · Last reviewed June 23, 2026

 Cyberpunk Was a Governance Warning

 Vernor Vinge and William Gibson are often treated as prophets of AI and cyberspace.
-The better reading is sharper: they helped describe the moment when intelligence, identity, markets, and political power move into networks that no ordinary citizen can see whole.
+The better reading is sharper and more concrete: cyberpunk warned that intelligence, identity, markets, and political power would move into networks, interfaces, and administrative systems that ordinary citizens cannot see whole.

 Not Prophecy